fusionlanguage/fut/ci.md

 * A continuous sequence of elements with `RemoveRange(index, count)`.

-`list.CopyTo(sourceIndex, destinationArray, destinationIndex, count)` can be used to copy elements from a list to an array.
+`list.CopyTo(sourceIndex, destinationArray, destinationIndex, count)` copies elements from a list to an array.

 #### SortedDictionary